 - Next, click the Website Monitor button on the Google Docs toolbar and select Initialize.
-You’ll be prompted to give the script the permissions it requires – the ability to write calendar events, send email, and so on.
+You’ll be prompted to give the script the permissions it requires – the ability to write calendar events, send an email, and so on.

-- once the script is initialized enter Put your Website URLs in cell B2 (comma separated, you can use up to four website URLs) and your email address in cell B3 and in SMS Notifications enter Yes(by entering NO you will not receive SMS alert)
+- once the script is initialized enter Put your Website URLs in cell B2 (comma-separated, you can use up to four website URLs) and your email address in cell B3 and in SMS Notifications enter Yes(by entering NO you will not receive SMS alert)